Skip navigation

 Causes

-Mutations in the PNPO gene cause pyridoxal 5'-phosphate-dependent epilepsy.
-The PNPO gene provides instructions for producing an enzyme called pyridoxine 5'-phosphate oxidase.
-This enzyme is involved in the conversion (metabolism) of vitamin B6 derived from food (in the form of pyridoxine and pyridoxamine) to the active form of vitamin B6 called pyridoxal 5'-phosphate (PLP).
-PLP is necessary for many processes in the body including protein metabolism and the production of chemicals that transmit signals in the brain (neurotransmitters).
+Variants (also called mutations) in the PNPO gene cause PNPO deficiency.
+The PNPO gene provides instructions for producing an enzyme called pyridox(am)ine 5'-phosphate oxidase.
+This enzyme is involved in the breakdown (metabolism) of vitamin B6 into pyridoxal 5'-phosphate (PLP), the active form of vitamin B6.
+PLP is necessary for protein metabolism and the processing of chemicals that transmit signals in the brain (neurotransmitters).

-PNPO gene mutations result in a pyridoxine 5'-phosphate oxidase enzyme that is unable to metabolize pyridoxine and pyridoxamine, leading to a deficiency of PLP.
+Variants in the PNPO gene cause the gene to produce a version of the pyridox(am)ine 5'-phosphate oxidase enzyme that is unable to metabolize vitamin B6, leading to a deficiency of PLP.
 A shortage of PLP can disrupt the function of many other proteins and enzymes that need PLP in order to be effective.
-It is not clear how the lack of PLP affects the brain and leads to the seizures that are characteristic of pyridoxal 5'-phosphate-dependent epilepsy.
+Because PLP plays an important role in neurotransmitter metabolism, a lack of PLP is believed to cause the seizures that are characteristic of PNPO deficiency.

 Inheritance